What is the dish that takes hours to make and minutes to disappear? Any clue?!

 A few hours spent on rolling those green gossamer leaves might hurt your back a little, yet it will nourish your soul and clear up your mind.

-On August 21, I took the opportunity of celebrating the Orthodox Feast of St. Mary (also known as the assumption of St. Mary) to share my culinary rituals associated with that Christian feast with a new American friend that I was lucky to meet a few months before the COVID pandemic rattles our life.
+On August 21, I took the opportunity of celebrating the Orthodox Feast of St. Mary (also known as the assumption of St. Mary) to share my culinary rituals associated with that Coptic/Orthodox feast with a new American friend that I was lucky to meet a few months before the COVID pandemic rattles our life.

 In what seems to be a remote past, across the Middle East, rolling and stuffing grape leave was a monthly or bi-weekly communal party.

-This several-hour food ceremony eventually entailed some original rituals— such as serving cardamom coffee, fortune-telling, exchanging pleasantries, venting, giggling, weeping, and certainly bragging about each secret ingredient of this iconic dish.
+This several-hour food ceremony eventually entailed some original rituals— such as serving cardamom coffee, fortune-telling, exchanging pleasantries, venting, giggling, weeping, and certainly bragging about each one’s secret ingredient of this iconic dish.

 This food tradition sparked a unique joy, that is hard to replicate.
 The older generation of women who left the Middle East to settle in the first world keeps ruminating to date about those precious moments.